 You can also consult the online courses that have been recorded and posted in the OWL E-learning.
-A list of self-guided trainings is located on the Athena forum and in Appendix 18.

 Sources:

 Primary sources of information used in developing this Guide: Communities That Care, Community Anti-Drug Coalitions of America (CADCA), Drug Free Communities (DFC) grantee workshops.
 Coalitions and Partnerships in Community Health (Frances Dunn Butterfoss), DBHR, preliminary evaluation information from Washington and national SPF-SIG project, Substance Abuse Mental Health Services Administration / Center for Substance Abuse Prevention (SAMHSA/CSAP), and the following publications: